PoonamHardikPatel/PoonamsBookStore/PoonamsBookStore/README.txt

 - Add "IActionResult" for "Upsert" in controller and add "View" for that from controller action
 - Copy and add the html from the "Category Upsert View.txt" from "Assignment 2 Files"

-- Create a "partial view" for the "EDIT | BACK".
+- Create a "partial view" for the "Create | BACK" named "_CreateAndBackToListButton.cshtml"
-- Through - right click on the folder "Shared > Add > View"
+- Through - right click on the folder "general Views > Shared > Add > View"
 - Change the name as per given name and select the check box for partial view
+- Update the code in "_CreateAndBackToListButton.cshtml" file

 - Save all changes till this point.
 - Commit All Changes to GitHub repository.

+- Create a "partial view" for the "EDIT | BACK" named "_EditAndBackToListButton.cshtml"
+- Through - right click on the folder "general Views > Shared > Add > View"
+- Change the name as per given name and select the check box for partial view
+- Update the code in "_EditAndBackToListButton.cshtml" file

+- Open and Update the file "Upsert.cs" as per the given "Assignment 2 Files".
+- Add the "asp-action" to the "Index.cshtml" page.

+- Navigate to Category > Create New Category
+- Modify "Upsert.cshtml" - so TITLE now uses the "@title" variable.
+- Add the "@section" call to "Scripts" to validate input (or lack of) on the client-side.

+- Now it's time to create an "Upsert POST" action method in "CategoryController.cs" file.
+- Save method is not available, now add to the "IUnitOfWork.cs".
+- Update all changes as per pptx in "CategoryRepository.cs".

+- Save all changes till this point.

+- Build the project ..
+- Rebuild the application - All done
+- Test the apllication - All good

+- End time : 3:45 am

+//----------------------------------------------------------------------------------------